 "Do the math, then burn the math and go with your gut"1 is a procedure for decision-making that has been described by Eliezer Yudkowsky.
+However, in the context of economics research, the same procedure has been described by economist Alfred Marshall as early as 1906.
 The basic procedure is to go through the process of assigning numbers and probabilities that are relevant to some decision ("do the math") and then to throw away this calculation and instead make the final decision with one's gut feelings ("burn the math and go with your gut").
 The purpose of the first step is to force oneself to think through all the details of the decision and to spot inconsistencies.

 In July 2008, Eliezer Yudkowsky wrote the blog post "When (Not) To Use Probabilities", which discusses the situations under which it is a bad idea to verbally assign probabilities.
 Specifically, the post claims that while theoretical arguments in favor of using probabilities (such as Dutch book and coherence arguments) always apply, humans have evolved algorithms for reasoning under uncertainty that don't involve verbally assigning probabilities (such as using "gut feelings"), which in practice often perform better than actually assigning probabilities.
 In other words, the post argues in favor of using humans' non-verbal/built-in forms of reasoning under uncertainty even if this makes humans incoherent/subject to Dutch books, because forcing humans to articulate probabilities would actually lead to worse outcomes.
 The post also contains the quote "there are benefits from trying to translate your gut feelings of uncertainty into verbal probabilities.
 It may help you spot problems like the conjunction fallacy.
 It may help you spot internal inconsistencies – though it may not show you any way to remedy them."2